Valorant: Replication

 The Replication gamemode went live on May 11, 2021.
 During the agent select, players vote on which agent they would want to play as.
 At the end of the time, or after everyone has voted, the game randomly selects one of the player's votes.
 The entire team will then play as that agent, even if one of the players has not unlocked that agent.
 It is a best of nine, with the players switching sides after the fourth round.
 Players can buy guns and shields with a pre-set number of credits.
 Abilities are pre-bought.
 Weapons and shields are reset every round.
+This gamemode was removed in patch 7.0.

 Snowball Fight

-Snowball Fight is a limited-time gamemode that was released on December 15, 2020, and is only available during Christmas season.
+Snowball Fight was a limited-time gamemode that was released on December 15, 2020, and is only available during Christmas season.
 It is a Team Deathmatch game mode, with 50 kills to win.
 Abilities are not allowed to be used, and players spawn in as a random agent.
 The only weapon available is the snowball launcher, which is an instant kill, but slow, and uses a projectile-based arc.
 There is infinite ammo.
 Throughout the game a "portal" will spawn, delivering gifts, which each contain a random power up.